 Ken Bauer (Board Chair): Ken is a transplanted Canadian, living and working in México for over 20 years as a professor in the Computing Science Department at the Tecnológico de Monterrey in Guadalajara.
 Ken is recognized as a leader in his institution in educational technology, innovation in pedagogy and is active in providing professional development experiences for his colleagues and staff.
 As part of the celebrations of the 70th anniversary of the Tecnológico de Monterrey in 2013, Ken received an award from the alumni association as one of the top 5% of faculty as voted on by past students.

-Besides speaking international on flipped learning, Ken has been on the organizing committee for conferences on software engineering as well as education and is currently serving on the conference committee for the 7th Open Educational Resources Conference, OER16.
-You can find his writings at http://blog.kenbauer.me.
+Besides speaking international on flipped learning, Ken has been on the organizing committee for conferences on software engineering as well as education, is a proponent of open pedagogical practices and an enthusiastic volunteer with Virtually Connecting.

 Helaine W. Marshall (Board Secretary/Treasurer): Dr. Marshall began her career as a middle school French teacher in Newton, MA, and then, after teaching English in France for two years, decided to move into the field of TESOL (Teaching English to Speakers of Other Languages).
 She holds a B.A. and M.A. in French from Tufts University and a doctorate in TESOL from Teachers College, Columbia University.
 Helaine is Professor of Education and Director of Language Education Programs at Long Island University – Hudson, where she teaches courses in TESOL methodology, linguistics, and multicultural education.
 Helaine began flipping her teacher education courses in Spring 2012 as part of a teaching innovation grant and found the results so positive, that she now flips all of her courses.
 Her research interests include flipping the online learning environment and culturally responsive teaching for SLIFE (students with limited or interrupted formal education) and other struggling language learners.
 She includes a chapter on flipped learning in her bookMaking the Transition: Culturally Responsive Teaching for Struggling Language Learners (U. of Michigan Press, 2013).
 You can find out more about Helaine at http://malpeducation.com/.